bymattlee/bymattlee-11ty-starter/README.md

 ##### Deploy
 * Deploys the `dist` directory via SSH
+* Use `--clean` flag to delete all files and directories that are not in the source path

 ##### Gzip
 * Creates a tarball of the `dist` directory and then runs through gzip